Fabio-A-Sa/Y4S2-SegurancaSistemasInformaticos/Labs/1 - Race Condition.md

 }
 ```

-Internally, the verification in `A` will be in terms of the **Real UID**, and `B` using the **Effective UID**.
+Internally, the verification in `A` will be in terms of the **Real UID** (current user ID), and `B` using the **Effective UID** (temporary ID, ).
 The goal of this attack is to gain root privileges by exploring the race vulnerability.
 If we change the meaning of the `tmp/XYZ` file between this two instructions (due to non-atomic operations), using for instance UNIX symbolic link (symblink), we could access the `etc/passwd` file content and write stuff.

 To compile/run this vulnerable program: